-Roman Catholic writers love to remind us that, apart from a Welshman called Kitchen, no 'Marian' bishop conformed to the 'Settlement' of Elizabeth Tudor the once Virgin 'Queen'.
+Roman Catholic writers love to inform us that, apart from a Welshman called Kitchen, no 'Marian' bishop conformed to the 'Settlement' of Elizabeth Tudor the-once-Virgin Queen.
 Not so.
 Hugh Curwen, who had been consecrated Archbishop of Dublin by Edmund 'Patrimony' Bonner, Bishop of London, in 1555, was later translated to Oxford.

 I often wonder how this poor old bishop-of-bray got on with the grim gang of Calvinists who were his confratres in episcopatu.
 Not to mention the Puritan bullies who by this time had been intruded into Oxford professorial chairs after their occupants fled to Douay.

 "Serve the old b****r right", I hear you say.

 You are a heartless lot.